 I took a couple of recipes and combined them to get the ingredients to work the way I wanted with our allergy needs (gluten-free flour and dairy-free spread) this recipe is also egg-free so it’s vegan.

 You will need:

 350g plain gluten-free flour, plus extra for dusting

 Two baking trays lined with parchment cooking paper or reusable baking sheets.

 Melt the sugar, golden syrup and butter in a saucepan, then bubble for 1-2 mins.
 Leave to cool for about 10 mins.

 Sieve the flour, bicarbonate of soda and spices into a large bowl.
-Add the warm syrup mixture and the egg, stir everything together, then gently knead in the bowl until smooth and streak-free.
+Add the warm syrup mixture and stir everything together, then gently knead in the bowl until smooth and streak-free.

 You can either now go ahead and use your dough or chill it.
 I find you get a crisper cookie if you chill the dough, so it’s entirely your preference.
 If you want to chill it, wrap it in clingfilm and leave it in the fridge for half an hour.
 Allow it to come to room temperature again before you use it.

 Dust a surface with flour and roll out the dough to about 1/3 of an inch thick.
 Then use your cutters to cut out the shapes you want.
 Place them on the baking tray.